This page may contain affiliate links, see our disclaimer here.

 The village sits just 15 km from the beach, but is a lifetime away from the tourist playgrounds and nightclubs.
 This is a place to seek peace and quiet, healthy food and the outdoors.
 Dotted around are fruit trees such as apricots, oranges and tangerines, and the silver-grey of olive groves.
 Even more exotic fruit such as kiwis grow here, and organic vegetable gardens thrive.

 Situated in the pretty Lagada Valley, this is a good spot for horse-riding, hiking, walking and bird-watching.
 Its position on the way to Lasithi Plateau means that day trips from this village into the mountains are a natural choice.
 From there the more adventurous can try mountain climbing, caving and para-gliding.

-There are two lovely places to stay in the village, places that show you the real, slow life of Crete, where you can relax and breathe softly and quietly, and experience the countryside and the village at your own pace.
+There are lovely places to stay in the village and nearby, places that show you the real, slow life of Crete, where you can relax and breathe softly and quietly, and experience the countryside and the village at your own pace.